 Damages in Gas and Electricity Arbitrations

 The nature of damage in the electricity and gas sectors can be quite disparate depending on the part of the value chain in which the dispute has arisen.
-Damage can relate to competitive parts of the value chain such as generation (electricity) and supply (electricity and gas).
+Damage can relate to competitive parts of the value chain, such as generation (electricity) and supply (electricity and gas).
 It can also relate to regulated activities such as transmission, distribution or support for generation from renewable energy sources.
-It would be too wide-ranging to try to cover the full breadth of our experience in electricity and gas disputes, so in this chapter, we have chosen to focus on the estimation of damage related to competitive parts of the value chain.
+It would be too wide-ranging to try to cover the full breadth of our experience in electricity and gas disputes so we focus in this chapter on the estimation of damage relating to competitive parts of the value chain.

-Damage related to supply may also arise as a result of expropriation of an asset by government or state authority, for example, the unreasonable withdrawal of an operating licence of a power plant.
+Damage relating to supply may also arise as a result of expropriation of an asset by government or state authority, for example, the unreasonable withdrawal of an operating licence of a power plant.

-The propensity for disputes regarding damage in the electricity and gas sector to arise, and the complexity in estimating such damage, may be relatively greater than in other sectors because of the specific nature of electricity and gas.
-In particular, the sectors are characterised by:
+The propensity for disputes regarding damage in the electricity and gas sector to arise, and the complexity in estimating the damage, may be relatively greater than in other sectors because of the specific nature of electricity and gas.
+In particular, the sectors are characterised by the following:

 The broad framework for estimating damage in the electricity and gas sectors is the same as for other sectors.
 Damage equals the difference in value for the factual and ‘but for’ cases.
 Within this framework, damage estimation typically entails five steps, which we use as the structure for the remainder of this section:

 - establishing the factual case;

 - establishing the ‘but for’ case or counterfactual;

 - determining the correct perspective for the damage estimation;

 - computing the present value of these damages to arrive at the amount to be compensated.